fer77/Angular/learning-understanding-angularjs/notes.md

 Angular's dependency injection makes it possible to have multiple views and controllers in our `index.html`.
 The `$scope` object is unique to its controller.

 Each view is connected individually by `ng-controller` to that views controller and `$scope`.

+## 25

+SPA (single page apps).
+---

+**URL** is a string that specifies a location.

+Using the URL identifier is the key to single page applications.